 I earned a Master of Divinity with honors from Southeastern Baptist Theological Seminary in May 2017, after 4½ years simultaneously pursuing the degree and working as a software developer.
 I am not a pastor by vocation, but I care deeply about the ethical, social and, yes, spiritual implications of the software I build.

 I graduated magna cum laude with a Bachelor of Science in Physics from The University of Oklahoma in May 2009, having been a regular departmental award winner.
 My senior thesis, a project in computational neurophysics (in Fortran 90!), led me into programming—but I admit I still miss doing physics and math on a regular basis.

 From individual contributor to a project lead with organization-wide influence.

-Since January 2016, I have been a front-end-focused software engineer at Olo, a scale-up-phase startup which is the leading provider of online ordering for large restaurant brands.
+From January 2016 – January 2019, I was a front-end-focused software engineer at Olo, a scale-up-phase startup which is the leading provider of online ordering for large restaurant brands.

 As a Software Engineer (January 2016–May 2017), I was a productive individual contributor even while working 30-hour weeks as I completed my M. Div.:

 - I led the adoption of a test-driven development approach in a greenfield Ember.js rewrite of our mobile web UI.